Patohuang/web-markup/README.md

 - **CSS3**: For styling and responsive design.
 - **Images**: High-quality visuals to enhance the user experience.

-## Getting Started
+## Live Demo

-To view the website:

-1. Clone the repository or download the files.
-2. Open `index.html` in a web browser.
-3. Explore the various sections and resources provided.
+You can view the live demo of the website at [Start Fit](https://patohuang.github.io/web-markup/).

 ## Contact